Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Giants' 4.03 team ERA ranks 11th across all league pitching staffs.

-- Giants pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in the league.
+- Giants pitchers combine to allow 140 home runs (1.1 per game), the sixth-fewest in the league.

-- Walker gets the start for the Giants, his 11th of the season.
-He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.
+- Beck will take the mound to start for the Giants, his first of the season.

-- His last appearance came out of the bullpen on Wednesday when the righty tossed a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.
+- The 27-year-old righty came out of the bullpen in his last outing this season, one of 28 appearances so far.

-- The 27-year-old has a 2.14 ERA and 10.3 strikeouts per nine innings across 34 games this season, while giving up a batting average of .244 to opposing hitters.
+- Opposing hitters have compiled a batting average of .235 against him this season.
+He has a 3.34 ERA and 7.6 strikeouts per nine innings over his 28 games.

 © 2023 Data Skrive.
 All rights reserved.